 5. Get Google Verified

-- Once verified, your business appears in Google search results, Maps, and local listings, boosting visibility and credibility.
+- Verification places your business in Google search results, Maps, and local listings, which boosts visibility and credibility.

 6. Maintain Your Listing